 Just about every network administrator understands the importance of using conditioned power and a battery-backup UPS to keep the network up in case of power outage.
-This is particularly important if you
+This is particularly important if you use Ethernet-based VoIP phones and Power-over-Ethernet because your phones will be completely disconnected in the event of a blackout and that's something your users are probably not expecting, since regular office phones typically still work when the power goes off.
+Most administrators also realize that the "power supply" component inside a switch or router is one of the most susceptible to failure.

 To prevent the loss of a power supply from becoming a "single point of failure" and taking out the network, chassis-based routers and switches often support two or three power supplies, but most organizations deploy smaller appliance-like routers and switches that don't have big, hot-swappable power supplies.